Davide Lorenzini

-Davide Lorenzini (born August 8, 1969, in Verona) is a retired diver from Italy.
+Davide Lorenzini (born 8 August 1969, in Verona) is an Italian retired diver.

 Biography

 He is best known for winning the bronze medal in the men's 3 m springboard at the 1991 European Championships in Athens, Greece.
 Lorenzini represented his native country in two consecutive Summer Olympics, starting in 1992 (Barcelona, Spain).
-He was affiliated with the carabinieri during his career.
+He was affiliated with the Carabinieri during his career.